EECS150/project_skeleton_fa21/spec/checkpoint1.md

 | 4'b0100        | Data         | BIOS Memory        | Read-only  |                        |
 | 4'b1000        | Data         | I/O                | Read/Write |                        |

-Each partition specified in Table \ref{mem_space1} should be enabled based on its associated bit in the address encoding.
+Each partition specified in this table should be enabled based on its associated bit in the address encoding.
 This allows operations to be applied to multiple devices simultaneously, which will be used to maintain memory consistency between the data and instruction memory.

 For example, a store to an address beginning with `0x3` will write to both the instruction memory and data memory, while storing to addresses beginning with `0x2` or `0x1` will write to only the instruction or data memory, respectively.
-For details about the BIOS and how to run programs on your CPU, see Section~\ref{bios_info}.
+For details about the BIOS and how to run programs on your CPU, see [BIOS and Programming Your CPU](#bios-and-programming-your-cpu).

 Please note that a given address could refer to a different memory depending on which address type it is.
 For example the address `0x10000000` refers to the data memory when it is a data address while a program counter value of `0x10000000` refers to the instruction memory.